puniverse/capsule/README.md

 The capsule can specify external dependencies as coordinates in Maven repositories.
 One way of specifying dependencies, is placing the app's `pom.xml` file in the capsule JAR's root.
 Another is specifying the dependencies and repositories in the capsule's manifest.

 By default, Capsule will look for dependencies on Maven Central.
-If other repositories are needed (or if you don't want to access Maven Central), the `Repositories` attribute is a space-separated list of Maven repository URLs.
+If other repositories are needed (or if you don't want to access Maven Central), the `Repositories` attribute is a space-separated list of Maven repositories formatted as `URL` or `NAME(URL)`.
 The repositories will be searched in the order they are listed.
 If the `Repositories` attribute is found in the manifest, then Maven Central will not be searched.

 Instead of specifying explicit URLs, the following well-known repository names can be listed in the `Repositories` attribute: